dinde451/jarr.d1/Jarulfs_Guide.md

 ## How to calculate monster data

-Data for nightmare and hell difficulties is calculated from the data for normal difficulty, and here follows information on how that is done as well as some description of the actual data.
-All data in the tables for nightmare and hell have been calculated using these formulas.
+Data for nightmare and hell difficulty is calculated from the data for normal difficulty, and here follows information on how that is done as well as some description of the actual data.
+All data in the tables for nightmare and hell difficulty have been calculated using these formulas.
 Unique monsters generally follow the same formulas but more detailed information about data for unique monsters is found in chapter 5.4.

 Monster type